Atarax

 To store Atarax properly, follow these guidelines:

-- Protect from light: Keep Atarax away from direct sunlight or intense artificial light, as exposure to light can degrade the medication.
+2. Protect from light: Keep Atarax away from direct sunlight or intense artificial light, as exposure to light can degrade the medication.

-- Secure the packaging: Ensure that the medication is stored in its original packaging or container with a tightly closed cap or lid.
+3. Secure the packaging: Ensure that the medication is stored in its original packaging or container with a tightly closed cap or lid.
 This helps to protect it from air and moisture.

-- Keep it out of reach of children and pets: Store Atarax in a location that is out of reach of children and pets to prevent accidental ingestion.
+4. Keep it out of reach of children and pets: Store Atarax in a location that is out of reach of children and pets to prevent accidental ingestion.

-- Follow expiration date: Check the expiration date on the packaging and do not use Atarax beyond that date.
+5. Follow expiration date: Check the expiration date on the packaging and do not use Atarax beyond that date.
 Expired medication may not be as effective and can potentially be harmful.

 If you have any unused or expired Atarax, do not flush it down the toilet or throw it in the trash.
-Follow proper disposal guidelines or consult with your local pharmacy or healthcare provider for instructions on how to safely dispose of it.

 Overdose

 If you suspect an overdose of Atarax or have accidentally taken more than the prescribed dosage, it is important to seek immediate medical attention or contact a poison control center.
-An overdose of Atarax can be serious and potentially life-threatening.
+An overdose of Hydroxyzine can be serious and potentially life-threatening.

 Symptoms of an Atarax overdose may include:

-- Extreme drowsiness or sedation
+1. Extreme drowsiness or sedation

-- Confusion or disorientation
+2. Confusion or disorientation

-- Rapid or irregular heartbeat
+3. Rapid or irregular heartbeat

-- Difficulty breathing
+4. Difficulty breathing

-- Seizures
+5. Seizures

-- Fainting or loss of consciousness
+6. Fainting or loss of consciousness

 If you or someone else may have overdosed on Atarax, do not delay seeking medical help.
 Call emergency services or go to the nearest emergency room immediately.